 It is widely acknowledged that sustainability efforts are evolving and imperfect as are the underlying standards.
-In 2024, Linamar will take another step towards increasing transparency and preparedness in this area by conducting a further review of various regional Sustainability reporting standards and frameworks (E.g. CSRD, SASB, ISSB/IFRS) as well as the gaps in systems and capabilities required to publicly report on them.
-This is another example of Linamar's commitment to increase decision-relevant disclosures to external stakeholders as we continue our sustainability journey.
-Given the breadth of those disclosures and the limitations of this MIC, we ask that you review the "Sustainability" portion of the Linamar's website at www.linamar.com/sustainability.
-There you will find the annual Corporate Sustainability Report (CSR), the latest version of which was published in 2023.
-The report contains specifics around Linamar's efforts to improve the communities it works in, while also improving its environmental footprint, as well as increasing the level of data disclosure it tracks and publishes in an overall effort to improve the reporting transparency.
+In 2024, Linamar started a project to better understand how to increase transparency and preparedness for Sustainability reporting.
+The company is conducting a further review of various regional Sustainability reporting standards and frameworks (E.g. CSRD, SASB, GRI, ISSB/IFRS) as well as the gaps in systems and capabilities required to publicly report on them.
+This is an effort to continue Linamar's commitment to increase decision-relevant disclosures to external stakeholders as we continue our sustainability journey.
+Given the breadth of those disclosures and the limitations of this MIC, we ask that you review the "Sustainability" portion of Linamar's website at www.linamar.com/sustainability.
+There you will find the annual Corporate Sustainability Report (CSR), the latest version of which was published in 2023 as well as the Supplemental Data Package published in 2024.
+The report details Linamar's efforts to better communities, reduce its environmental impact, and enhance data disclosure for improved reporting transparency.
+The most current Sustainability Report that outlines results for full-year 2024 will be published and made available at the link above in summer 2025.